VS

 Looking at overall running costs, both models reveal some interesting differences in everyday economy.

-As for range, the Tesla Model Y performs decisively better – achieving up to 622 km, about 510 km more than the Mercedes C-Class Wagon.
+As for electric range, the Tesla Model Y performs decisively better – achieving up to 622 km, about 510 km more than the Mercedes C-Class Wagon.

 Engine and Performance: